Teea12/LITA-Capstone-Project1/README.md

 From this Report, Customers like to buy shoes more than any other product in the store.

-Pivot Table Summary Report of Total Sales for each Region
+### Pivot Table Summary Report of Total Sales for each Region using Microsoft Excel

 East	 2,450,000